speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `pullsListCommentsForReview` - List comments for a pull request review
 * `pullsListCommits` - List commits on a pull request
 * `pullsListFiles` - List pull requests files
-* `pullsListRequestedReviewers` - List requested reviewers for a pull request
+* `pullsListRequestedReviewers` - Get all requested reviewers for a pull request
 * `pullsListReviewComments` - List review comments on a pull request
 * `pullsListReviewCommentsForRepo` - List review comments in a repository
 * `pullsListReviews` - List reviews for a pull request